 Quick Tip 2: Finding A Neighborhood Based on Parking, Safety, and Traffic

-Another important factor that will influence your decision during apartment hunting in Los Angeles is the neighborhood.
+Another important factor that will influence your decision in renting a house in Los Angeles is the neighborhood.
 Because the traffic is horrendous and rush hour is almost throughout the day, it is very important that the apartment you eventually get is not so far from your work or not in the traffic areas.

 Factors such as parking, security, and noise level are important things to consider as well.